-The 24-Hour Study Space is located on the lowest level of MacCracken.
-There is comfortable seating, a work table, and a small computer lab with two computers.
+The MacCracken Lounge is located on the lowest level of MacCracken.
 Access to the space is from the north end exterior entrance or under the north bridge.
-Students may use the space 24 hours a day using their SLC ID cards.
+Students may use the space from 7:00am-2:00am daily using their SLC ID cards.